All Episodes

 And you probably have to go back a whole lot further than that to find any kind of parallel to what we're seeing today.

-They say it's infrastructure, it's not.
+They say it's infrastructure.

-You know, they want four Democratic Senate seats with DC and Puerto Rico statehood.
+You know, they want four Democratic Senate seats with D.C. and Puerto Rico statehood.

 All this is the biggest power grab I've ever seen in my lifetime.